nicebyte/niceshade/README.md

       * `msl10`, `msl11`, `msl12`, `msl20` for Metal on macOS;
       * `msl10ios`, `msl11ios`, `msl12ios`, `msl20ios` for Metal on iOS;
       * `spv` for SPIR-V.
+ * `-o <level>` - Set SPIR-V optimization level. `1` will apply the same optimizations as `spirv-opt -O`. `0` will turn off all optimizations.
+The default value is `0`.
+SPIR-V optimizations have an effect on the output for non-SPIR-V targets.
+Enabling them will result in less readable output that doesn't match the input HLSL as closely.
+Using code generated from optimized SPIR-V may result in performance wins on some platforms, but, as always, measure.
  * `-m <version>` - HLSL shader model version to use.
 Valid values are: 6_0, 6_1, 6_2, 6_3, 6_4, 6_5, 6_6.
 Default is 6_0.
  * `-h <path>` - Path (relative to the output folder) for the generated header file with descriptor binding and set numbers.
 If not specified, no